 By making Bible study a priority, it also teaches our children to prioritize time with God first.

 Alicia at Vibrant Christian Living, has a great method for teaching kids how to study the Bible for themselves.
 Please check it out!

 Once you start Bible study lessons, what exactly should you start teaching your kids?

 This was the question I thought would be so hard to answer once I became a parent, but discovered it wasn’t hard at all.

 Tips On How to Do Bible Study Lessons with Your Child

 - The main thing is to START.
-Don’t procrastinate or allow distractions to stop your dedication to Bible study time.
+Don’t procrastinate or allow distractions to stop your dedication to do daily devotions with your child.

 - Ask the Holy Spirit where you should start.
 He knows what you and your family need at that time.